 The Family Partnership Process starts at enrollment when parents complete the Family Worksheet.
 All parents receive the Family Resources Handout.
-During Orientation, your teacher will review the Worksheet to see if you still need resources.
-The School Community Liaison will follow up with information requested.
+During Orientation, your teacher will review the Worksheet to identify your need for resources.

 Head Start families are offered opportunities during home visits and parent/teacher conferences to continue this process with family goal setting.